 Spain is among the hardest-hit countries.
 That is partly because its left-wing minority government and the conservative opposition have failed to agree on a national strategy.
 Only some regions have set up effective test-trace-isolate systems, and rates of infection vary wildly.
-Madrid is unAlso in this section der a 15-day state of emergency that bars non-essential movement in or out of the city, limits social gatherings to six people and closes restaurants at 11pm.
+Madrid is under a 15-day state of emergency that bars non-essential movement in or out of the city, limits social gatherings to six people and closes restaurants at 11pm.
 Catalonia and Navarre have been even tougher.